Resolv.getname with IPv6 noop

 Resolved to hostname as with IPv4

-Updated by wb (Dmitri Dolguikh) about 3 years ago
+Updated by wb (Dmitri Dolguikh) over 6 years ago

 I'm seeing this issue on 2.0.0, 2.2.1, 2.2.2, but not 1.9.3 and 2.2.3 (I suspect all versions between 2.0.0 and 2.2.3 are broken).